jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/postmanDeployment/module2/lab1.rst

 Task |labmodule|\.\ |labnum|\.1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using `Chrome` open the bookmark folder `Automation Toolch...` then open tabs to each BIG-IP system, they are currently in a default configuration (No Configuration).
+Using `Chrome` open the bookmark folder `Automation Toolch.` then open tabs to each BIG-IP system, they are currently in a default configuration (No Configuration).
 These units have a management IP address and are sitting at the Setup Utility ready to accept configuration.

 ..
 Note:: This would be the configuration of a new BIG-IP (Virtual or Hardware).